Top 40 Software Testing Interview Questions

 - Regression is less critical than retesting.
 However, occasionally both processes are carried out concurrently.

-You are probably an expert if you have been in the industry for more than three to four years.
+You are probably an expert if you have been in the industry for over three to four years.
 This list will help you prepare for more challenging software testing interview questions.

 27. What is exploratory testing?